appvia/terranetes/docs/terranetes-controller/admin/contexts.md

     preload: IMAGE:TAG
 ```

-Note, the entrypoint when using this image is currently hardcoded, so you have to ensure in the image we have an executable at `/bin/preload`.
-The following arguments will also be passed, via environment variables to the execution
+Note that the entrypoint when using this image is currently hardcoded, ensuring an executable at `/bin/preload`.
+The following arguments will also be passed, via environment variables, to the execution:

-* `CLOUD` is the cloud vendor designation from the [Provider](../reference/providers.terraform.appvia.io.md) the preload is configured on i.e. `spec.provider`.
+* `CLOUD` is the cloud vendor designation from the [Provider](../reference/providers.terraform.appvia.io.md) the preload is configured on, i.e., `spec.provider`.
-* `CLUSTER` is the cluster name from the preload configuration i.e `spec.preload.cluster`.
+* `CLUSTER` is the cluster name from the preload configuration, i.e., `spec.preload.cluster`.
 * `CONTEXT` is the name of the context (`spec.preload.context`) defined in the [Provider](../reference/providers.terraform.appvia.io.md) configuration.
-* `PROVIDER` is the name of the provider the preload was configured on `metadata.name` on the [Provider](../reference/providers.terraform.appvia.io.md) resource.
+* `PROVIDER` is the name of the provider the preload was configured on, `metadata.name` on the [Provider](../reference/providers.terraform.appvia.io.md) resource.
-* `REGION` is the cloud region configured in the [Provider](../reference/providers.terraform.appvia.io.md) preload configuration i.e `spec.preload.region`.
+* `REGION` is the cloud region configured in the [Provider](../reference/providers.terraform.appvia.io.md) preload configuration, i.e., `spec.preload.region`.

-When using a custom loader the executable is responsible for two things
+When utilizing a custom loader, the executable is responsible for two primary tasks:

 * Retrieving the cloud details and constructing a valid [Context](../reference/contexts.terraform.appvia.io.md) resource.
 * Creating or updating the `CONTEXT` in the Kubernetes cluster itself.

-The controller is responsible for ensuring execution occurs, handing jobs fails and configuring the job with [Provider](../reference/providers.terraform.appvia.io.md) credentials.
+The controller is responsible for ensuring the execution occurs, handling job failures, and configuring the job with [Provider](../reference/providers.terraform.appvia.io.md) credentials.